 - Vent until gassiness is relieved and allow any gastric contents to instill via gravity

-- Remove the extension tubing and syringe
+- Remove the extension tubing and ENFit/enteral syringe

-- Plug the gastrostomy button
+- Insert plug into the gastrostomy button

 - Keep the child in a feeding (upright) position for at least 30 minutes after completing feeding